UKCloud/documentation/articles/openstack/ostack-how-create-load-balancer.md

 ## First free load balancer

-To meet the UKCloud for OpenStack G-Cloud Service Definition commitment of one free load balancer per per project, we will credit the first two instances in a project which match the following criteria:
+To meet the UKCloud for OpenStack G-Cloud Service Definition commitment of one free load balancer per project, we will credit the first two instances in a project which match the following criteria:

   Region | Flavor ID | Image ID | Instance name prefix
   -------|-----------|----------|---------------------